Dungeon-CampusMinden/Dungeon/README.md

 loading.
 In addition, a submission process called "Deploy to Grading", based on GitHub Actions, was developed.
 This allows students to submit their code solutions via GitHub pull requests.
-The submitted code is automatically evaluated using a CI pipeline that includes JUnit tests, Checkstyle, and similar tools---providing immediate, formative feedback and reinforcing the idea of autonomous, feedback-driven learning.
+The submitted code is automatically evaluated using a CI pipeline that includes JUnit tests, Checkstyle, and similar tools - providing immediate, formative feedback and reinforcing the idea of autonomous, feedback-driven learning.

 ## Credits